bouwe77/bouwe77.github.io/content/pages/ccc-3-pillars-successful-side-projects.md

+---
-The 3 Pillars of Successful Side Projects
+title: The 3 Pillars of Successful Side Projects
+---

 # Successful?